Ameobea/homepage/notes/content/posts/fixing-google-chrome-using-wrong-gpu-on-linux.md

 ## The Cause

 After some debugging, I realized that my integrated GPU was being used instead of my dedicated GPU.
 I figured this out using the `radeontop` application, which has an argument to pick which GPU you're recording performance for.
-My integrated GPU had zero usage, but the integrated GPU was maxed out.
+My dedicated GPU had zero usage, but the integrated GPU was maxed out.

 ## The Fix